 Background: Summarize the significant environmental aspects of the mission and other environmental challenges affecting the nominee.
-Describe the nominee's environmental program, including the functional offices represented, the management approach used, the extent of conformance with DoD and Component environmental management system (EMS) policy and guidance, and the nominee's plans and progress on EMS implementation.
+Describe the nominee's sustainability program, including the functional offices represented and the management approach used.
 Describe the nominee's green procurement program, including the involvement of environmental, procurement, and line personnel.
-Describe programs for improving stakeholder involvement from line organizations, communities, or boards that assist in and influence pollution prevention.
+Describe programs for improving stakeholder involvement from line organizations, communities, or boards that assist in and influence sustainable practices.

-Program Summary: Describe the objectives of the pollution prevention program (including reduction, reuse, and recycling of toxics and emerging contaminants and green procurement) in the context of the environmental management system, where applicable, and the degree of attainment of each objective during the achievement period.
-Describe the most outstanding features of the program during the period, including plans developed and progress made towards integrating pollution prevention into the management of pollution-generating mission activities as part of the environmental management system.
+Program Summary: Describe the objectives of the sustainable practices, master planning, improved air quality and green construction practices (including reduction, reuse, and recycling of toxic contaminants, reduction of water and energy use, reduction in non-tactical vehicle use, increase in use of renewables and green procurement) and the degree of attainment of each objective during the achievement period.
+Describe the most outstanding features of the program during the period, including plans developed and progress made towards integrating sustainable practices into the management of mission activities.